nodejs/web-server-frameworks/README.md

 ## Purpose

-This team is focused around how the core http(1/2/3) and other related apis fit the needs of the web frameworks (express, fastify, restify, hapi, koa etc).
+This team is focused around how the core http(1/2/3) and other related apis fit the needs of the web frameworks (express, fastify, restify, hapi, koa, graphql etc).
 It also gives the maintainers a forum to discuss and collaborate on issues which span the projects.

 ## Web-Server Frameworks Team Members